Did DTA stop your SNAP benefits because they asked for documents you do not have or do not know how to get?

 - Use the "courtesy call back" option if offered.
 When DTA has high call volume, sometimes the Assistance Line recording asks if you want a call back.
-You will need to enter your SSN and a number where DTA can call you back.
+You will need to enter your personal information and a number where DTA can call you back.

-What should I ask for if I reach a live DTA worker?
+What should I ask for if I reach a DTA worker?

 - Ask the worker "Do you have everything you need to fix my case?"
 If they have everything, "When will my case be opened and when will I have benefits on my EBT card?"

 - You can also see a record of the days DTA got documents from you on DTAConnect.com or the DTA Connect mobile app.